RYANCOX00/Fundamentals_of_DA/README.md

 petal_width = [setosa.iloc[:,3], versicolor.iloc[:,3], virginica.iloc[:,3]]
 ```

 Under input 25 and input 40, only one variable was used to demonstate the plots.
 A user can interact with these plots using the variables defined above.
-Also not that axes and axis labels will also need to be amended.
+Also note that axes and axis labels will also need to be amended.
 See the below example of code and the plot rendered.

 <br>